valentynkt/BackendGarden/content/blog/git-bcompare.md

 title: Configuring Beyond Compare with Git
 description: Configure Beyond Compare to work in Linux and Windows with directory diffing.
 plantedAt: 2014-05-29
-lastTendedAt:
+lastTendedAt: 2014-05-29
+tags:
+  - blog
 ---

-[Beyond Compare](http://www.scootersoftware.com/) has been my [favorite comparison tool for a while now](/2009/04/tortoise-svn-settings-for-beyond-compare-3/).
+[Beyond Compare](http://www.scootersoftware.com/) has been my [[tortoise-svn-settings-for-beyond-compare-3|favorite comparison tool for a while now]].
 It is cross-platform and makes diffs and 3-way merges very easy to understand and visualize.

 ## Configuring Beyond Compare 4